ghosh-sarbajit/UsefullCommands/README.md

 The SSH key resides on your machine in the folder ~/.ssh

-ssh-keygen -t rsa -b 4096  -f \[filename\]
+ssh-keygen

-Add the public key to your GitHub account
+Move to ~/.ssh and add the public key to your GitHub account (*.pub file)

 **create a new repository on the command line**